ServBay Cross-Platform Data Migration Guide

-ServBay’s main application uses a universal architecture and natively supports both Intel and Apple Silicon (M series) chips.
+ServBay is a cross-platform local development environment supporting both macOS and Windows.
+On macOS, the main application uses a universal architecture, natively compatible with both Intel and Apple Silicon (M Series) chips.

-However, the core packages provided by ServBay—such as PHP, Node.js, Python, Go, Java, MySQL, MariaDB, Nginx, Apache, and others—are compiled and optimized for specific CPU architectures.
-This means that packages optimized for Intel chips won’t run properly on M series chips, and vice versa.
+However, the core software packages ServBay provides (such as PHP, Node.js, Python, Go, Java, MySQL, MariaDB, Nginx, Apache, etc.) are compiled and optimized specifically for each operating system and CPU architecture.
+This means:

-Please follow the steps below carefully to ensure data integrity and a smooth migration.
+Please follow the steps below precisely to ensure complete and successful data migration.

 Step 1: Completely Stop and Exit ServBay

-On your old Intel Mac, click the ServBay icon in the menu bar at the top of the screen and select Stop All Services and Exit
+On your old Intel Mac, click the ServBay icon in your top menu bar, then select Stop All Services and Exit

 from the menu.
-This is crucial to ensure all data files are properly closed before you create a backup.
+This is a critical step to make sure all data files are properly closed before backup.

 Step 2: Backup the ServBay Data Directory